I invited my new friend, Andi, from (lunch it punch it) to join me on a brewery tour in the heart of Over the Rhine in Cincinnati.

 I loved getting to discover parts of Cincinnati that I never knew existed.
 This is a great tour to check out even if you don’t care for beer.

-The tours wraps up back where you began at the Beirgarten at Findlay Market where you can now have a new appreciation for beer.
+The tour wraps up back where you began at the Biergarten at Findlay Market.
+After your tour, you will have an even greater appreciation for beer.

 You can find out more about the Brewery District Tours from their website.

 Disclosure: I was given complimentary tours for review purposes.
 All opinions are my own.